Mr. Novak

-Mr. Novak is an American television drama television series starring James Franciscus in the title role as a high school teacher.
+Mr. Novak is an American television drama television series starring James Franciscus in the title role as a high-school teacher.
 The series aired on NBC for two seasons, from 1963 to 1965.
 It won a Peabody Award in 1963.

 Synopsis

 The series follows John Novak, an idealistic first-year English teacher at Jefferson High School in Los Angeles, who often gets involved in the lives of his students and fellow teachers.
-Principal Albert Vane was played by Oscar-winning film actor Dean Jagger; he was nominated for an Emmy Award in 1964 and 1965 for his performance.
-Jagger left the series in 1964 after forty-four episodes, and it was explained that his character was elected California Superintendent of Public Instruction; Burgess Meredith played the new principal, Martin Woodridge, for the remaining seventeen episodes.
+Principal Albert Vane was played by Oscar-winning film actor Dean Jagger; he was nominated for an Emmy Award in 1964 and 1965 for his performances.
+Jagger left the series in 1964 after 44 episodes, and the show explained that his character was elected California Superintendent of Public Instruction; Burgess Meredith played the new principal, Martin Woodridge, for the remaining 17 episodes.

 Jeanne Bal portrayed Assistant Vice Principal Jean Pagano during the 1963–64 season.
-Initially, plans called for increasing her role for the 1964–65 season, promoting her to second billing on the show, but the producer instead cut the number of episodes in which she was to appear, and she left the program.
+Initially, plans called for increasing her role for the 1964–65 season, promoting her to second billing on the show, but the producer instead cut the number of episodes in which she was to appear and she left the program.

-The series showcased many popular actors of the time, including Martin Landau, Walter Koenig, Beau Bridges, Tony Dow, Ed Asner, June Lockhart, Sherry Jackson.
+The series showcased many popular actors of the time, including Martin Landau, Walter Koenig, Beau Bridges, Tony Dow, Ed Asner, June Lockhart, and Sherry Jackson.
 This trendsetting show was the first to depict both teachers and students in a dramatic and realistic manner and was very influential on the educational community.
-Many cutting-edge themes were showcased, including racial discrimination, cheating on exams, anti-Semitism, alcoholism, dropouts, drug abuse, and political extremism.
+Many cutting-edge themes were showcased, including racial discrimination, cheating on examinations, antisemitism, alcoholism, dropouts, drug abuse, and political extremism.
 In its two-year run, the program won over 47 awards from various educational institutions, including the National Education Association, and was the recipient of a prestigious Peabody Award for excellence.